 Data Transfer Rate

-As a result of NB-IoT’s narrow bandwidth, the maximum data transfer rate is around 250kb per second.
-The data rate on Cat-M1 is about four times faster - up to 1Mbps.
+As a result of NB-IoT’s narrow bandwidth, the maximum upload data transfer rate is around 62.5kb per second.
+The upload data rate on Cat-M1 is about six times faster in half duplex mode - up to 380kbps.

 Cellular Tower Handover